arup-group/pqm-hellebores/README.md

 Clone the repository:
 `git clone https://github.com/arup-group/pqm-hellebores.git`

+Install the dependencies
+`python3 -m pip install -r requirements.txt`

 Change to the working directory:
 `cd pqm-hellebores/pi`

-Install the dependencies
-`python3 -m pip install -r requirements.txt`

 Set up the desktop shortcuts
 [tbc]

 ## Running
-To use the interactive user interface, run "hellebores" from the Raspberry Pi desktop menu, or execute `./go.sh` from the terminal.
+To use the interactive user interface, run "hellebores" from the Raspberry Pi desktop menu.

 ## Development
 For performance and simplicity reasons, the software is designed as modular, independent programs that are connected in a pipeline with data sent as a text stream.
 Control settings are stored in a 'settings.json' file: the GUI sends programs a 'signal' whenever the settings file is updated, and this causes them to re-load the settings.

 The Pi code will run in WSL, Ubuntu, Mac or similar environments that have a modern python and can support the python dependencies, pipelines and signals. hellebores.py requires SDL.
 The GUI can run under X-Windows or in native Mac and MS-Windows if the SDL libraries are installed and are reachable from the python runtime environment.
 The run script will detect whether a serial interface to Pico is available and if not will use simulated (pre-recorded) data for the purpose of testing.

+On a Posix system (Raspberry Pi OS, WSL, Ubuntu, Mac etc) execute `./go.sh` from the terminal to run the full pipeline.
+This will access live measurements on real PQM hardware, and simulated measurements on a development computer.

+For Windows computers without WSL, use `go.bat` or `python go.py` from a cmd.exe shell.
+This implements the waveform and calculation pipelines but doesn't implement supporting features such as MD5 checking or github software update.